contexua/xcelvie-rest/README.md

 * Testing is pretty basic - just testing the controller httpstatus messages, I mocked the service call, but still need to mock the DAO's
 * Persistence should probably be via a que, but for this example the service is on the same JVM.
 * Service helpers are hardcoded, business domain services should be used.
+* No instructions for running in a Microsoft Windows environment.
+* Candidate for containerisation.

 ## License
 This application is free to use in any scenario with no responsibility owned by Kevin Hamid.